ProfiterolePuff/nvita/README.md

 For non-targeted attacks, the **absolute error (AE)** is measured between the model prediction and ground truth y.
 Thus, a larger AE indicates better attack performance.

 For targeted attacks, the **absolute error (AE)** is measured between the model prediction and attack goal target value.
 Thus, a smaller AE indicates better attack performance as we make the model prediction closer to our target after the attack.

+### Visulization

+After experiments (step 4 and step 5) are completed.

+Jupyter notebook "result_visulization_main.ipynb" and "result_visulization_supp.ipynb" can produce the plots for the paper and the supplementary material, respectively.

+Notice that those two notebooks would not run appropriately without the result file recorded by step 4 and step 5.

+/visualization/main_plots directory stores all the plots in the paper

+/visualization/supp_plots directory stores all the plots in the paper